btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## How to change the exchange rate provider for invoices?

-The default fiat to cryptocurreny exchange rate provider used in your BTCPay invoices can be modified by navigating to your Store Settings > Rates > Preferred price source.
+The default fiat to cryptocurrency exchange rate provider used in your BTCPay invoices can be modified by navigating to your Store Settings > Rates > Preferred price source.
 There are several exchange rate provider options available.
 Each store may use different settings.

 ## Getting GetRatesAsync was called on coinaverage error